Rarible vs OpenSea: Which One Is The Right Platform for You?

 What is OpenSea?

-In 2017, Devin Finzer and Alex Atallah released CryptoKitties and joined early NFT-related Discord groups (and this is just one example for how to make money on Discord).
+In 2017, Devin Finzer and Alex Atallah released CryptoKitties and joined early NFT-related Discord groups (and this is just one example of how to make money on Discord).
 Motivated by the passionate community, they started developing a new platform for acquiring digital artwork.

 The pair co-founded OpenSea.io in the same year.
 Based in New York City, OpenSea is a DeFi marketplace where members can buy or sell NFTs.